solana-developers/solana-cookbook/docs/guides/retrying-transactions.md

 - Check that the referenced blockhash is within the last 150 blocks
 - Simulate the transaction against the bank slot specified by the `preflightCommitment`

 In the event that any of these three preflight checks fail, `sendTransaction` will raise an error prior to submitting the transaction.
 Preflight checks can often be the difference between losing a transaction and allowing a client to gracefully handle an error.
-To ensure that these common errors are accounted for, it is recommended that developers do not set `skipPreflight` to `false`.
+To ensure that these common errors are accounted for, it is recommended that developers keep `skipPreflight` set to `false`.

 ### When to Re-Sign Transactions